samuelwbaird/hair/README.md

 During instantiation or update of DOM elements, recognised property names are given special treatment when applied to the element.

- * \_id, this property sets a reference to the element on the context object, eg. \_id = "textbox" => sets a reference to this element at context.textbox
+ * context_id, this property sets a reference to the element on the context object, eg. context_id = "textbox" => sets a reference to this element at context.textbox
  * class, this property when given a name, or an array of names, will update the classList of the element to match
  * style, when an object value is applied to this property, the values of that object will be merged into the element style object, rather than replacing it